General FAQs can be found here.

 - When does the programme start?Hide

-Our programme can be started for the winter semester (mid of October) and the summer semester (mid of April), respectively.
+From the year 2022 onwards, our programme can be started exclusively in the winter semester (mid of October).
 The exact date will be in your admission letter.

 - Where will the Master’s programme “Food Quality and Safety” be taught?Hide